Data & Text mode Digital Radio Communication

 Since the character codes are 5-bit, they can have only 32 unique combinations.
 To accommodate all alphabets, numerals and punctuation marks, two code combinations out of the 32 are set aside as shift characters.
 The balance 30 codes can be used in combination with shift characters to allow two sets of 30 character symbols.
 Hence, 2x30 = 60 unique character symbols can be addressed by RTTY.

 Originally, the character set was code used for cable teleprinters and was called the Baudot Code.
-Over time, especially with the advent of RTTY, the code set was modified and optimized and adopted internationally by the Consultative Committee for International Telegraph and Telephone (CCITT).
+Over time, especially with the advent of RTTY, the code set was modified, optimized, and adopted internationally by the Consultative Committee for International Telegraph and Telephone (CCITT).

 PSK31PSK31 is a very popular and robust HF radio communication mode.
 It uses a coding scheme of 128 characters that support both uppercase and lowercase including numerals and punctuation marks.
 The code used in PSK31 is called Varicode.
 It is an efficient code that has been designed keeping in mind a continuous flow of characters in a message stream that uses Phase-Shift Keying (PSK) for sub-carrier modulation.
 The Varicode character code lengths vary in length with the most commonly used alphabets having shorter length codes.
 This allows faster average transmission of messages.
 Perhaps, the concept of variable character code length was inspired by the Morse code that also follows a similar thought process.